laravel-streams/streams.dev/docs/installation.md

 composer create-project streams/streams example.local --stability=dev
 ```

+> There is no installer as there is no traditional database requirement.

 ### Local Development Server

 If you have PHP installed locally and you would like to use PHP's built-in development server to serve your application, you may use the `serve` Artisan command.
 This command will start a development server at [http://localhost:8000](http://localhost:8000):